Too often, responsibility for managing and monitoring supplier records and relationships is diluted across the organization.

 Proactively manage suppliers

-The absence of centralised records means that that the same supplier might be duplicated many times across the business, obscured by inconsistent terminology and different spellings.
+The absence of centrali\ed records means that that the same supplier might be duplicated many times across the business, obscured by inconsistent terminology and different spellings.
 Irrelevant records clog systems up.
 Suppliers themselves have no actual interface with the business's core systems for invoicing or tracking purposes.
 The business is constantly reacting after the event rather than managing suppliers proactively.
 And this is driving up the cost of procurement at every stage.

 This is the key to building a comprehensive cross-business picture of supplier management, which will impact positively at every level and deliver savings straight to the profit-line.
-It will crystallise the integrity of a single, accurate master vendor record.
+It will crystallize the integrity of a single, accurate master vendor record.
 And it is a rapid, inexpensive option compared with cash-hungry alternatives: calling in costly consultants or initiating an unnecessarily grandiose supplier relationship management strategy.

 The effect would be immediate.
 Administration costs are the biggest overhead for Accounts Payable (AP), for example, and one of the banes of the CFO's life.
-Rationalising the supplier database alone has the potential to reduce the administrative overhead by 80 percent, simply by cutting a swathe through the volume of enquiries about approval and invoice payment status.
-Cross-organisational spend can be cut by up to 15 percent.
+Rationalizing the supplier database alone has the potential to reduce the administrative overhead by 80 percent, simply by cutting a swathe through the volume of enquiries about approval and invoice payment status.
+Cross-organizational spend can be cut by up to 15 percent.

 Automate supplier management